Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators/README.md

 - The custom PCB, any thickness, any finish, any color.
 Order at [JLCPCB](https://jlcpcb.com/), it's cheap and custom clean for Eu citizens contrary to PCBWay or OSHPark;
 - A [regular 5 mm LEDs](https://fr.aliexpress.com/item/32848810276.html) and a [through hole resistor](https://fr.aliexpress.com/item/32866216363.html) of about 220 Ohms (low value = high brighness).

 If you use the project with the SD card, LED will flash when SD card is accessed as it is connected to CLK.
 It must be used with a **GBC compatible link cable**.
 GBA only purple cables are not pinout compatible with the proposed socket.
+The "Analog in" rows of pins can be let without pin header, it is never used here.